mongodb/docs-commandline-tools/source/includes/warning-tools-dollar-dump-restore-restriction.rst

    Starting in MongoDB 5.0, document field names can be prefixed with a dollar character (``$``).
-However, :binary:`~bin.mongodump` and :binary:`~bin.mongorestore` won't work with field names that are prefixed with a dollar character.
+However, :binary:`~bin.mongodump` and :binary:`~bin.mongorestore` won't work with field names that are prefixed with a dollar character in a collection's options.

    :manual:`MongoDB Extended JSON
    (v2)</reference/mongodb-extended-json>` cannot differentiate between